TorahBibleCodes/TorahBibleCodes/README.md

 ## Holy Books Forecasting

-Artificial intelligence methods allow us to make more comples calculations over pre trained models, or extract the functiona informacion of a dataset to compose a function.
+Artificial intelligence methods allow us to make more complex calculations over pre trained models, or extract the functiona informacion of a dataset to compose a function.

 By this way we can extend the ELS methods as a infinite data series .